datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 Otherwise, you'll be immediately redirected to the Cloud App.

-## Manage IDPs resources authorized to join the organization
+## Manage IDP resources authorized to join the organization

-Once you've created your Ambassador Cloud organization, you can at any point in time manage IDPs linked to it.
+Once you've created your Ambassador Cloud organization, you can manage which identity providers are linked to it.

 Navigate to your `Settings` Page in Ambassador Cloud and select `Organization`.